MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/document-object-dao.md

 </tbody>
 </table>

 > [!NOTE]
-> <P>Don't confuse the <STRONG>Container</STRONG> objects listed in the preceding table with the collections of the same name.
-The Databases <STRONG>Container</STRONG> object refers to all saved database objects, but the <STRONG>Databases</STRONG> collection refers only to database objects that are open in a particular workspace.</P>
+> Don't confuse the **Container** objects listed in the preceding table with the collections of the same name.
+The Databases **Container** object refers to all saved database objects, but the **Databases** collection refers only to database objects that are open in a particular workspace.